-A Member of Congress (MOC) can hire a congressional aide to help them significantly with a variety of day-to-day duties.
-They can support a committee within Congress as well.
-Though not a requirement, a congress member may prefer to hire their aide that is from their home state or district.
+A Member of Congress (MOC) can hire a congressional aide to help them with day-to-day duties.
+Alternately, they can support a committee within Congress as well.
+Though not a requirement, a congress member may prefer to hire their aide from their home state or district.
+Watch a video to learn more.

 How to Become a Congressional Aide

-Though there is no specific educational requirement to be a congressional aide, most look for aides with a bachelor’s degree in a related field that could include political science, public administration, communication, or a degree relating to the committee they may be working for.
+Many congressional aides earn a bachelor’s degree in a related field.
+For example, helpful degrees can include political science, public administration.
 While in college, you can start to gain experience in politics and get involved in your college’s student government or debate club.
 If you can volunteer to help on a campaign or find an internship opportunity in Washington D.C. that can be extremely helpful to help you network.

 An aides salary is up to their congress person to determine.
 According to the U.S. Senate, each member of congress receives a Members’ Representational Allowance (or MRA) which is a set dollar amount that can be used for “official expenses including, for example, staff, travel, mail, office equipment, district office rental, stationery, and other office supplies.”
 There is also a limitation to the number of employees a congress person can hire which makes gaining employment as a congressional aide competitive.
 In fact, each member of congress can only have up to 18 permanent employees and four additional employees if they meet certain requirements.
 To check out available positions, you can visit the United States Senate Employment Bulletin.
 The Senate Employment Bulletin is published as a service to Senate offices choosing to advertise staff vacancies.